mliebelt/PgnViewerJS-WP/readme.txt

 * theme: the theme defines the overall board, color, pieces, ...
 Current are: green, zeit, chesscom, informator, sportverlag, beyer, falken, blue
 * boardsize: the size of the board, if it should be different to the size of the column.
 * size: the size of the column to print the board, the buttons, the moves, ...
+* moveswidth: used to size the width of the moves section.
+Needed for layout == left | right
+* movesheight: used to size the height of the moves section.
+Needed for layout == left | right
+* layout: top, bottom, left, right, top-left, top-right, bottom-left, bottom-right

 The following code shows how to use some of the parameters in a page: